Currently there is no Trial / Demo / Free version of FlexPack.

 C:\ProgramData\F3d_FlexTools\ and then open Sketchup.

-In most cases the wallcutter feature will cut openings in groups and in raw geometry without any issues, just like it works on components, but… there are cases where it is best to stick with components to be on the safe side!
+In most cases the wallcutter feature will cut openings in groups and in raw geometry without any issues, just like it works on walls that are enclosed within components, but… there are cases where it is best to stick with components, just to be on the safe side!